July 16, 2018

 Health insurers have recognized the need for convenience.
-Many health plans such as Cigna, Humana and Oscar Health all provide mobile apps that allow consumers to do everything from making appointments to connecting with a doctor on call.
+Many health plans such as Cigna, and Oscar Health all provide mobile apps that allow consumers to do everything from making appointments to connecting with a doctor on call.
 These mobile apps empower consumers by placing the most basic of tasks (viewing coverage information) and more difficult ones (scheduling appointments) at their fingertips.
-Engagement from patients is evident in a recent poll from CDW Healthcare that showed that if given the digital tools, “64 percent of survey respondents said they would submit personal, real-time healthcare information to their provider.”
+Engagement from patients is evident in a CDW Healthcare poll that showed that if given the digital tools, “64 percent of survey respondents said they would submit personal, real-time health care information to their provider.”

-Health plans realize the financial burden that can be placed on an individual or family when a health care crisis occurs.
+Health insurance providers realize the financial burden that can be placed on an individual or family when a health care crisis occurs.
 Insurers try to lessen some of that burden in the form of health assessments and reward programs.